Chaiebsaif5/Chaiebsaif5.github.io/Portfolio/Overview and analysis/EV charging points in France - Project/Project Log.md

      A.1.From Station ownership PoV:

      - By commerical network.
-     - By manager.
+     - By manager. -- Calculated
-     - By operator.
+     - By operator. -- Calculated
      - By data owner.

      A.2.
 From Number of charging points POV: